Research Faculty Appointment and Promotion (VI.F.8)

 STATEMENT OF POLICY

-Research Faculty positions are intended to provide a career path that allows for independence, individual scientific growth and the opportunity for promotion through scientific ranks.
-They are envisioned to be equivalent to the tenure-track faculty position without the responsibility of didactic teaching and without eligibility for tenure.
+Research Faculty positions are intended to provide a career path that allows for research leadership, independence, individual scientific growth and the opportunity for promotion through academic ranks.
+They are envisioned to be equivalent to the tenure-track faculty position without requiring the responsibility of classroom teaching, or service and engagement, and without eligibility for tenure.

 Research Faculty will be appointed with academic rank equivalent to tenure-track faculty (i.e., assistant professor, associate professor or full professor).
 The faculty rank of instructor is not available for Research Faculty.
 Qualifications for the three Research Faculty ranks are comparable to those of tenure-track ranks, but with primary or singular focus on research credentials.
 The ability to secure external funding does not automatically qualify individuals for Research Faculty appointments.